 At first, the Voortrekkers met with little or no resistance as they moved northeast into South Africa's interior.
 The land seemed bereft of tribespeople - a symptom of a far more formidable force that had moved through the region ahead of the Voortrekkers.

 Since 1818, the Zulu tribes of the north had become a major military power, conquering minor clans and forging them together to create an empire under the rule of King Shaka.
-Fainthearted opponents had fled to the mountains, abandoning their farms and leaving the land deserted.
+Many of King Shaka's opponents fled to the mountains, abandoning their farms and leaving the land deserted.
 It was not long however, before the Voortrekkers crossed into Zulu territory.

-Some believe that Voortrekker families had begun to settle on the land before Dingane signed the treaty, an action that he saw as their disrespect for Zulu customs.
+Some believe that Voortrekker families had begun to settle on the land before Dingane signed the treaty, an action that he took as evidence of their disrespect for Zulu customs.
 Whatever his reasoning, the massacre was seen by the Voortrekkers as an act of betrayal that destroyed what little faith there had been between the Boers and the Zulu for decades to come.

 The conflict came to a head on December 16th at an obscure bend on the Ncome River, where a Voortrekker force of 464 men were encamped on the bank.
 The Voortrekkers were led by Andries Pretorius and legend has it that the night before the battle, the farmers took a vow to celebrate the day as a religious holiday if they emerged victorious.